arviz-devs/arviz/doc/source/user_guide/label_guide.rst

       In [1]: az.summary(experiments)

-However, we actually want to have the dimensions in this order: ``subject, date, experiment``.
+However, the order we want is: ``subject, date, experiment``.
-And in this case, we need to modify the underlying xarray object in order to get the desired result:
+Now, to get the desired result, we need to modify the underlying xarray object.

 .. ipython:: python